Discus (gastropod)

 Discus is a genus of small air-breathing land snails, terrestrial pulmonate gastropod mollusks in the family Discidae, the disk snails.

 Distribution

 Distribution of the genus Discus include Europe, northern Asia and North America.
+The former subgenus Canaridiscus from the Canary Islands off North Africa, which was previously allocated to Atlantica, is now raised to a full genus.

 Description

 Discus species have small or medium shells with ribs.
 The umbilicus is wide.